East Stroudsburg High School South: South Side Live

-Every morning after first block, teachers turn on their TVs for South Side Live, a student broadcast, which is generally about 10 minutes long.
-It is a morning announcement about updates in the school such as weather, announcements for activities, and sports.
-It will often include special videos, that can feature special school events or important events occurring in the world.
+Every morning, after the first block, teachers turn on their TVs for South Side Live, a student broadcast generally about 10 minutes long.
+It is a morning announcement about updates in the school, such as weather, announcements for activities and sports.
+It will often include videos featuring special school events or important events occurring worldwide.
 The school's Studio Broadcasting class produces the broadcast.

-Due to the new Covid-19 scheduling, South Side Live is now only shown once a week.

 Athletics

 East Stroudsburg South competes athletically in the Eastern Pennsylvania Conference (EPC) in the District XI division of the Pennsylvania Interscholastic Athletic Association, one of the premier high school athletic divisions in the nation.

 East Stroudsburg South has a thriving athletic tradition.
 Many of its teams have won several awards throughout the school's history.
 Current sports offered at this school are the following, along with their records for the most recent competition season in parentheses: